dmargala/mpi-playground/README.md

 ### Part a

-Here is the toy problem from [ex0-a-nompi.py](0-mpi-optional/ex0-a-nompi.py):
+Here is the example program from [ex0-a-nompi.py](0-mpi-optional/ex0-a-nompi.py):

 ```python
 def main():